iadvize/documentation/docs/build-apps.md

 }

 client.pushApplePayPaymentRequestInConversationThread(applePayPaymentRequest)
     .then(() => /* success apple pay payment request */)
     .catch((error: ActionError) =>
         /* error.message -> Error on command request */
         /* error.details (if exists) -> More details about the error if it exists */ )
 </pre>

 *Result*

-- *Message for an operator in the conversation thread when CPA push an Apple Pay Payment Request:*
+- *Message for an operator in the conversation thread when the CPA pushes an Apple Pay Payment Request:*

 ![applePaymentRequest](./assets/images/cpa-apple-payment-request.png)

 - *Success payment:*

 ![applePaymentSuccess](./assets/images/cpa-apple-payment-success.png)

 - *Failed payment:*

 ![applePaymentFailed](./assets/images/cpa-apple-payment-failed.png)

 ***

 ##### Style sheet
-The library also provides a standalone stylesheet with CSS variables built to fit iAdvize's design guidelines.
+The library also provides a standalone stylesheet with CSS variables built-in to fit iAdvize's design guidelines.

 An app can include it either in its HTML: